 Omega-3: The Good Fat

-While excessive fatty food intake can elevate cholesterol and triglyceride levels, not all fats are unhealthy.
-Omega-3 fatty acids may have significant benefits in lowering the risk of heart disease, the nation’s top killer.
+While eating too much fatty food can elevate cholesterol and triglyceride levels, not all fats are unhealthy.
+Omega-3 fatty acids may have significant benefits in lowering the risk of heart disease, the nation's top killer.
 They may also protect against depression, dementia, cancer, and arthritis.
 Omega-3 fatty acids are found in higher amounts in salmon, walnuts, and spinach.
+Find out how omega-3s fight disease and which foods have them in the following slides.

 The Omega-3 Alphabet